 The Ship Date field in ShipStation represents the day on which you plan on getting the package to the carrier to begin its journey to your customer.
-This field displays in ShipStation, can appear on packing slips and email templates, and is important when creating End of Day forms or scheduling carrier pickup requests.
+This field displays in ShipStation, can appear on packing slips and email templates, and is important when you create End of Day forms or schedule carrier pickup requests.

 By default, ShipStation sets the day the label is created as the Ship Date, or the next business day if the selected carrier does not consider that day a business day.

 To change the Ship Date when creating a label, open the Order Detail Window and adjust the Ship Date field in the Configure Shipment Widget.

 When processing a batch, you can also set the Ship Date in the batch summary screen for all the shipments in the batch.

 No. Once a label has been created, the Ship Date can not be changed.